To Get A Delivery Price:

-Trunk height: 120 cm
+Trunk girth: 6-8 cm

 Plant ID: 5685 64

 Malus Domestica Ontario or Apple Ontario If you are looking for a cold-hardy late-harvest apple tree, Malus Domestica Ontario will fit the bill!
 This heritage cultivar from Canada makes an excellent deciduous ornamental tree with the added bonus of a good crop of delicious fruit.

 Malus Domestica Ontario was developed by Charles Arnold in Paris, Ontario, Canada in 1820 as a cross between Wagener and Northern Spy.
 It has ovoid leaves, medium green and up to 8 cm long, which provide summer shade as the fruits develop.
 Ontario has exceptionally pretty blossom.
 The fragrant blossoms, in shades of ivory and pink, put on a good show in April and May, attracting bees and butterflies to their nectar.
 The apples ripen in late October; they are medium to large-sized, and have distinctive flattened sides, with skins in shades of green, yellow and red.
 The very juicy flesh is tart, making it perfect for baking, as well as for fresh eating.
 Low in natural sugars, this is a good treat for diabetics.
 It is also very high in vitamin C, with 21 mg per 100 grams of fruit.
 The apples of Malus Domestica Ontario will last in storage until early spring, but need to be handled with care as they can bruise easily.